milan-roy/Personal-Expense-Tracker/README.md

 ---
 # Features

-🔐 User Authentication – Registration and login system.
+-User Authentication – Registration and login system.

-👛 Wallets – Create multiple wallets with an initial balance.
+-Wallets – Create multiple wallets with an initial balance.

-💸 Transactions – Add income, expenses, or transfers between wallets with category, note, and datetime.
+-Transactions – Add income, expenses, or transfers between wallets with category, note, and datetime.

-📂 CSV Upload – Bulk import transactions from a predefined CSV format.
+-CSV Upload – Bulk import transactions from a predefined CSV format.

-📊 Analytics Dashboard – Interactive charts to visualize:
+-Analytics Dashboard – Interactive charts to visualize:

-Monthly income and expenses
+-Monthly income and expenses

-Expenses by category
+-Expenses by category

-Wallet balances
+-Wallet balances